Muhammad ibn Abd al-Wahhab: By contemporaries

 The Islamic scholar Muhammad Rashid Rida (d.
-1935 C.E/ 1354 A.H) in his introduction to al-Sahsawani's refutation of Dahlan, described Ibn ʿAbd al-Wahhab as a mujaddid repelling the innovations and deviations in Muslim life.
-Through his Al-Manar magazine, Rashid Rida greatly contributed to the spread of Ibn ʿAbd al-Wahhab's teachings in the Islamic world.
+1935 C.E/ 1354 A.H) in his introduction to al-Sahsawani's refutation of Dahlan, described Ibn Abd al-Wahhab as a mujaddid repelling the innovations and deviations in Muslim life.
+Through his Al-Manar magazine, Rashid Rida greatly contributed to the spread of Ibn Abd al-Wahhab's teachings in the Islamic world.
 He was a strong supporter of Ibn Taymiyyah and scholars of Najd, publishing works in his magazine entitled Majmooah al-Rasaail wa al-Masaail al-Najdiyyah and al-Wahhaabiyoon wa al-Hijaaz.
-Rida notes that given Dahlan's position in Mecca, and availability there of the works of Ibn ʿAbd al-Wahhab, he must have simply chosen to write otherwise.
-Rida also argued that Dahlan simply wrote what he heard from people, and criticised him for not verifying reports and seeking out the writings of Ibn ʿAbd al-Wahhab.
+Rida notes that given Dahlan's position in Mecca, and availability there of the works of Ibn Abd al-Wahhab, he must have simply chosen to write otherwise.
+Rida also argued that Dahlan simply wrote what he heard from people, and criticised him for not verifying reports and seeking out the writings of Ibn Abd al-Wahhab.
 He condemned Dahlan for his ignorance and his sanctioning of acts of kufr and shirk; based on his reinterpretation of Islamic texts.

-Rashid Rida contended that Ibn 'Abd al-Wahhab was a victim of persecution by the combined oppression of three forces: i) the power of state and its rulers ii) power of hypocritical scholars and iii) power of tyrannical commoners.
+Rashid Rida contended that Ibn Abd al-Wahhab was a victim of persecution by the combined oppression of three forces: i) the power of state and its rulers ii) power of hypocritical scholars and iii) power of tyrannical commoners.
 Fiercely rebuking his opponents, Rashid Rida declared: "The best weapon they brandished against him was that he contradicted the majority of Muslims.
 Who were the majority of Muslims Muhammad Ibn Abdul Wahhab contradicted in his Da'wah?
 They were Bedouins of the desert, worse than the people of Jahiliyyah, intent on looting and theft.
 They allowed shedding the blood of Muslims and non-Muslims, just to earn a living.
 They took their tyrants as judges in every matter and denied many aspects of Islam on which there is consensus [especially among scholars], matters in which no Muslim can claim ignorance."